aloiscochard/aloiscochard.github.io/index.md

 [http://ch.linkedin.com/in/aloiscochard](http://ch.linkedin.com/in/aloiscochard)

-You can find me on IRC using the freenode network: #scala, #elasticsearch, #stackoverflow
+You can find me on IRC using the freenode network: #scala, #elasticsearch and #stackoverflow

 # Experience

 ## 2011 - Present
 **Immunizer SA**

-Electronic commerce
+* Design and implementation of a mutualized electronic commerce plateform
+  * Implemtation of miscealenous features inside backend

 ## 2008 - 2011
-**Philip Morris International**
+**Philip Morris International - R&D**
+* Design and implementation of a semantic search engine and text analytics framework
+  * Design and implementation of the search engine (Lucene, NoSQL)
+  * Design and implementation of the distributed batch processign framework (Spring Batch, GridGain)
+  * Implementation of miscealenous features for the text analytics framework
+  * Prototyping of distributed database/cache architectures (Hadoop, Terracotta, Coherence)

 Semantic search engine

-## 2000 - 2008
+## 2004 - 2008
 **Business Software SA**

-ERP
+* Design and implementation of an ERP (Entreprise Resource Planning) system
+* Design and implementation of an ECM (Electronic Content Managment) system